I have noticed in observing energy for some time that there is a large difference between people who regularly express gratitude and those who do not.

 We can also energetically stay open, and realize that despite the world sometimes seeming like it is cold, violent, brutal, and “every man for himself” that we can choose to transcend that.
 We can make the conscious choice to stay open to the good of the world, to the good of the people in it.
 We can also realize that the “bad” of the world, and the “bad people” can also allow for us to express gratitude in a different way.

 We can express gratitude for those who have helped us, those who are making the world a better place, those who show us who we do not want to be, those who show us who we aspire to be, those who teach us how we can be more open, and those who are so enveloped in chaos and isolation that they are incapable of seeing beyond their own needs.

 This is done in a way that is not smug, or judgmental, or self-satisfactory, but in true and genuine appreciation.
 We can appreciate our ability to critically think, for example, by realizing that not many people do and also realizing those who can.
-Both are equally important, and both can be expressed gratitude for.
+Both are equally important, and both can be honored and thanked.

 We can realize by observing the energy of those who regularly express gratitude for their lives and the people in it how the people, and the world, around them react.
 And we can do the same for those incapable, unable, or unwilling to do so.